jrbarnard/simple-config/README.md

 - Casting data on way in from external sources based on schema
 - Tests & Clean up
-- Extract file loading functionality to a FileLoader
-- Improve logger to be able to log full error objects
 - Improve SSM loader to decrypt values
 - Events (hook into set up & see when config variables change / are requested)
 - External caching?